 When the sun’s out, why not treat your ears to some fresh tunes?
-Together with Melbourne’s iconic outdoor venue, Sidney Myer Music Bowl, the Melbourne Symphony Orchestra treat the city to free concerts.
+Held at Melbourne’s iconic outdoor venue, Sidney Myer Music Bowl, the Melbourne Symphony Orchestra treat the city to free concerts.

 Concerts go for approximately two hours with a 20-minute interval.
-Or, invite the whole family, pack a picnic and make it an evening to remember.
+You can invite the whole family, pack a picnic and make it an evening to remember.

-If you’re after a super cleanse, you can also cover your body with the lake’s healing mud; allow to dry and wash off.
+If you’re after a super cleanse, you can also cover your body with the lake’s healing mud; allow it to dry and then wash it off.
 This is one experience you won’t forget.